 Circular City initiatives in Europe are becoming increasingly popular.
 For example, Amsterdam, Paris and Berlin started their Circular City initiatives several years ago.
 Vienna, is launching a Circular City initiative in 2020.
 The Circular City movement is not limited to Europe.
 New York and Hong Kong are now using the Circular City concept as an organizing principle for policy and planning.
-This article, forthcoming on BDC scientific journal, makes the case that Circular City initiatives should place buildings at the top of Circular City agendas.
+This newsletter article, is a working paper of the forthcoming peer-reviewed paper in the BDC scientific journal.
+It makes the case that Circular City initiatives should place buildings at the top of Circular City agendas.

 A circular economy approach to buildings is critically important to achieving the main goal of circularity, which is reducing the amount of natural resources and energy humans use.
 CE is not only about using less and recovering more, it also includes choosing sustainable low-carbon materials for construction, sharing spaces, and operating buildings in a low-carbon and resource efficient way.
 These are a few examples of how a circular perspective rethinks the ways in which we create buildings to provide shelter, health, and well-being today.